owncloud/search_elastic/README.md

   - [x] get all users and groups when initially indexing the document
 - [x] move share updates to background job -> eventually searchable
   - [x] descend subdirs when updating
-  - [ ] check permissions again on search and remove results if no longer accessible
+  - [x] check permissions again on search and remove results if no longer accessible
+    - [ ] compensate for removed entries in search results, too many will confuse the paging logic
 - [-] --index in batches (make batch size configurable, 0 = unlimited)--
       CLI cron.php executes all jobs
       - [ ] limit number of files to 250? per job?
+- add occ commands
+  - [ ] index all files or only those of a specific user
+  - [ ] enable / disable automatic background scanning via cron
+    - [ ] admin settings ui for this
-- [ ] check js for result link handling so clicking a result dos not do a full page load, there seems to be js in place that already does the file highlighting
+- [x] check js for result link handling so clicking a result dos not do a full page load, there seems to be js in place that already does the file highlighting
+     - the old filehandler logic does not seem to work, removed it, now using plain link
 - [ ] send code snippets for search_lucene
 - [ ] use file tab
   - [ ] show index status
   - [ ] remember index error message in db
+- [ ] check encryption compatability (master key mode should work)
 - [ ] statistics on admin settings page
 - [ ] statistics on personal settings page
 - [ ] cleanup code
 - [ ] port test suite from search_lucene
 - [x] resolve path for shared files
+- [ ] files with empty content extraction are reindexed indefinitely? eg empty text file
+- [x] more debug logging